All Episodes

 And I'll tell you something else, folks.

-Something else I'm confused.
+Something else I'm convinced.

 I think it's a class thing.